expressjs/security-wg/docs/scorecard_review.md

 ### Step 0: Trigger & Report Generation

-The Scorecard job runs on a scheduled basis (every 2 weeks) or can be manually triggered.
+The Scorecard job runs on a scheduled basis (once a month) or can be manually triggered.
 This generates:

 - Updated results in `tools/ossf_scorecard`
 - A PR with the updated data